Lissov/motowien/sources/watcher/how-to.md

 Copy contents of motowien.service.
 Check that directory is correct - depending on where was git cloned.
 `sudo systemctl enable motowien.service`
 `sudo systemctl start motowien.service`

+#Check the status of the service
+`sudo journalctl -u motowien.service -f`